 What is Probate?

 Probate is the legal process of proving a will and transferring assets from the estate to the decedent’s heirs.
 Before assets can be passed to heirs, the probate administrator must pay taxes and debts.
 All assets in a person’s estate must pass through probate, unless those assets are held in a trust.
-Probate can be expensive, and generally takes months or years, .
+Probate can be expensive, and generally takes months or years.
 Therefore, many individuals use trusts to avoid probate and allow their assets to pass down to beneficiaries much faster than if the assets had to go through probate.
 Learn more about the probate process in Maryland with our Free Guide to Probate.

 If an estate is classified as a “small” estate, the estate may be administered quicker than a regular estate and may mean less paperwork.
 According to the Resisters of Wills, a small estate is an estate valued at: